DEVELOPMENTAL DISABILITIES ADMINISTRATION

-Participation: 7,876 participants were served by the Developmental Disabilities Administration/County Employment Services between July 1, 2011 and June 30, 2012.
+Participation: 7,479 adult participants were served by the Developmental Disabilities Administration in Employment Services between July 1, 2014 and February 28, 2015.

 Who is Served: DDA eligible clients, age 21 years and older, who have received a DDA County Service Authorization to receive employment services.

 Program Description: DDA Employment Services, contracted through county offices, assist individuals with developmental disabilities to determine their work interests and abilities, find a job, learn the job and keep the job.
 Support is also provided if a new job or different job is needed, or when job duties change and assistance is needed to learn the new job requirements.
 DDA employment services provide ongoing support and training for eligible persons to work in a variety of settings.

 Program History: During the 1950s and 1960s families of people with developmental disabilities advocated for local service options that would provide alternatives to placing their sons and daughters into state institutions.
 Kaye Epton, a powerful Senator in the Washington State Legislature, drafted and supported passage of the Epton bill, which among other things offered children (who were not admitted to public schools) a day program option in local Developmental Centers.
 Over the years new children entered and as they grew up to become adults, most remained in service in the Developmental Centers.
 In 1972 Washington passed the first “Education for All” bill (Congress followed in 1974 with IDEA) and children with developmental disabilities had the opportunity to leave the local Developmental Centers to enter their neighborhood public school.